dabrahams/swift/docs/StringManifesto.md

 international APIs correctly.
 Most developers are not experts in localization, and the current international APIs present an often bewildering catalogue of choices.
 Many `String` APIs that require special attention in an international context take four or more parameters.
-It is especially important for an audience of mostly non-experts that, naïve code that compiles is very likely to be correct, and that they can progressively learn more sophisticated techniques as they are needed.
+For an audience of mostly non-experts, it is especially important that naïve code is very likely to be correct if it compiles, and that more sophisticated issues can be revealed progressively.

 Among the most common internationalization errors is the unintentional presentation to end-users of text that has not been localized.
 Fortunately,